 Rachel Jacobs Rachel is the Co-founder/Director of Leading Children Ltd, which offers consultancy services and training to teachers and Headteachers.
 During her time in education, Rachel’s expertise has seen her support 12 Local Education Authorities.
 She is a specialist in Early Years and KS1, however, she also has experience of working with teachers in all Key Stages through to KS4.
 Rachel has fulfilled many roles in her profession from mother, teacher, lecturer, deputy head, and Independent Education Consultant since 2008, and Associate Consultant to Early Excellence.
 Rachel is also a Director of Leading Children Imagine Ltd, the home of Leading Children, where the training base, resources and exhibition centre combine.
 Rachel’s latest Literacy Programme, Leading Children into Literacy is being developed in 5 comprehensive schools, a PRU and 15 primary schools in Bradford.
 Comprehension tests indicate 51-71% of children making rapid progress in reading across the 49 classrooms they represent.
 Rachel is an author of the book ‘Time of our Lives?’.
 Rachel is Vice Chair.
 She sits on the Education Scrutiny Committee, Appeals Panel and Principal’s Performance Management Panel.

-David Baldwin David Baldwin is CEO of Premier League football club, Burnley FC.
-He has held this post for 4 year.
-Prior to that David held the same post at his home town club of Bradford City for seven and a half years.
+David Baldwin David became the CEO of the English Football League (EFL) as of June 2020.
+Prior to this he was the CEO of Premier League football club, Burnley FC for 5 years.
+David held the same post at his home town club, Bradford City AFC, for seven and a half years.
 He is a proud Bradfordian and still lives in the district and is a keen advocate for city.
 He chairs the Bradford Economic Partnership a public sector and private sector steering board with the lead on delivering the Economic Strategy for Bradford.
 David has a real passion for creating opportunity for the young people of Bradford and a key cornerstone to the Economic Strategy is the education and employment opportunities for the young people of this city, given Bradford has the youngest population in the country with over 25% of all residents being under the age of 18.
 David has sat on a number of boards during his footballing tenure in various forums of regeneration, education, sporting excellence and economic growth as well as being a non-executive director of the enterprise arm of the One In A Million Charity.
 He was most recently awarded the CEO of the Year for the Premier League 2017/18 season.
 David says, “OIAM holds a special place in my heart as it is making a real difference to the young people of Bradford who most need the support and inspiration to help them realise their full potential.
 It is truly an organisation of actions and not simply words”.
 David sits on the Staff Pay Award Panel and is an advisor to the Finance Committee.

 Nick Aldridge Nick is a Relationship Director at Barclays Bradford with a portfolio of 70 customers with a turnover up to £6.5million and a maximum debt threshold of £10million.
 Nick has been employed at Barclays for the past 23 years and is a skilled lender through the Advanced Credit Skills qualifications.
 His role is to put the client at the heart of his business by providing good client outcomes, exceptional service and deepening his understanding of them and their needs.
 Proactively helping his clients to respond to challenges and opportunities facing their business and supporting his local market internally and externally Nick demonstrate a high performance ethic through good client outcomes, his results and his behaviours – being an agent for change and challenging the status quo.
 He is a passionate Bradford City fan following them home and away for many years and is loyal to Bradford and the surrounding district having lived here all his life.
 Nick has been a governor since the school was formed and has a strong belief in what the school and charity have been seeking to achieve.
 He has encouraged others at the bank to become involved and helping to raise monies for the One In A Million Charity for many years.
 Nick is the Chair of the Finance Committee.